 Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.

 The Bonneville salt flats are also a very popular movie setting and have been featured several times in movies and TV series (Star Wars, Independence Day, Knight Rider, Top Gear, Pirates of the Caribbean, etc).

 The National parks

 Utah is more than a snow and winter destination.
-It is a nature and outdoor wonderland, with five well-known national parks.
+It is a nature and outdoor wonderland with five well-known national parks.
 Only Alaska and California have more National parks than Utah.
 They are usually called Utah’s mighty five: Bryce Canyon, Zion, Arches, Capitol Reef, and Canyonlands.

 Yet, beehives are everywhere in Utah.
-You’ll find them on the Capitol building, on the flag, on state highway signs, on dozens of business and service names.
-There’s Beehive Elementary School, Beehive Tea Room, Beehive Credit Union, Beehive Title Insurance, etc. Insurance companies, scooter sellers, clothing stores—all use the logo of a beehive.
+You’ll find them on the Capitol building, on the flag, on state highway signs, and on dozens of business and service names.
+There’s Beehive Elementary School, Beehive Tea Room, Beehive Credit Union, Beehive Title Insurance, etc. Insurance companies, scooter sellers, and clothing stores—all use the logo of a beehive.

 It is all very symbolic.
 For Utahns, the beehive is a symbol of hard work, perseverance, and industry.
 Industry is also the state motto.
 When the Latter-day Saints arrived in 1847, they named the new home “Deseret” (it means beehive in the “book of Mormons”), and the beehive as its emblem.
 Images of beehives were spread through the community and in many early church construction embellishments.